 But for many, there was a scramble to get things up and running just for the sake of business continuity.
 And that’s okay – anything that keeps business moving while we’re dealing with uncertainty is good!

-But eventually, as working from home becomes the new normal, we need better and smarter ways to work, along with the right tools.
+But as working from home (at least part of the time) becomes the new normal, we need better and smarter ways to work, along with the right tools.

 Below are some tips for how you can take your remote work to the next level.